Suggested links

 Fentanyl Detox Timeline

-During detox, doctors often prescribe certain FDA-approved medications to manage fentanyl withdrawal and cravings.
+During detox, doctors may prescribe certain FDA-approved medications to manage fentanyl withdrawal and cravings.

 While these medications can lessen opioid cravings and withdrawal symptoms, the worst of withdrawal lasts between 1 and 3 days, subsiding over roughly one week.